 A common podiatric procedure a podiatrist will use is a scanner or force plate which will allow the podiatrist to know the designs of orthotics.
 Patients are then told to follow a series of tasks to complete the treatment.
 The computer will scan the foot a see which areas show weight distribution and pressure points.
 The podiatrist will read the analysis and then determine which treatment plans are available.

-If you have any questions please feel free to contact our office located in Mesa, AZ.
+If you have any questions please feel free to contact our office located in Mesa and Phoenix, AZ.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about What is a Podiatrist?

 One of the most important things diabetic patients can do is properly take care of their feet.
 This may prevent several foot related conditions from occurring, including foot ulcers; left untreated, foot ulcers can potentially lead to amputation.
 Loss of circulation in the legs and feet may happen as a result of nerve damage, also referred to as diabetic neuropathy.
 This condition can make the foot feel numb, making it difficult to feel any wounds or infections.
 Checking the feet daily is vital in maintaining proper foot care.
 This may include observing swelling, cuts, and changes in color occurring on the foot.
 Washing and drying the feet daily, in addition to trimming the toenails, are crucial steps to follow in protecting diabetic feet.
 When practicing a healthy lifestyle, foot complications may be prevented.
 A consultation with a podiatrist is advised if assistance is needed in maintaining proper foot care.